 The term Terraforming was coined by Jack Williamson in a science-fiction short story (“Collision Orbit”).
-Terraforming or terraformation (literally, “Earth-shaping”) of a planet, moon, or other body is the hypothetical process of deliberately modifying its atmosphere, temperature, surface topography or ecology to be similar to the environment of Earth to make it habitable by Earth-like life.
+Terraforming or terraformation (literally, “Earth-shaping”) of a planet, moon, or other body is the hypothetical process of deliberately modifying its atmosphere, temperature, surface topography, or ecology to be similar to the environment of Earth to make it habitable by Earth-like life.

 Within the Solar System, several possible locations exist that could be well-suited to terraforming.
 Consider the fact that besides Earth, Venus and Mars also lie within the Sun’s Habitable Zone (aka.
 “Goldilocks Zone”).
 However, owing to Venus’ runaway greenhouse effect, and Mars’ lack of a magnetosphere, their atmospheres are respectively too thick and hot, or too thin and cold, to sustain life as we know it.
 However, this could theoretically be altered through the right kind of ecological engineering.

-The first step to attain this end product involves the development of a stable, enduring ecosystem, a process known as ‘ecopoiesis’ (coined by Robert Haynes).
-Ecopoiesis alone would not be sufficient in creating an environment in which humans or animals could survive outdoors however, which is why terraforming must be used in conjunction with the process of ecopoiesis in order to create a sustainable, Earth-like environment.
+The first step to attaining this end product involves the development of a stable, enduring ecosystem, a process known as ‘ecopoiesis’ (coined by Robert Haynes).
+Ecopoiesis alone would not be sufficient in creating an environment in which humans or animals could survive outdoors, however, which is why terraforming must be used in conjunction with the process of ecopoiesis in order to create a sustainable, Earth-like environment.
 In respect to the planet Mars, there are five explicit steps that must be carried out before the processes of ecopoiesis, and consequently, terraforming can be attempted/completed.
 The steps are as follows:

 - A surface temperature increase of about 60 degrees